"Lyme Disease is epidemic in New England... Could you be suffering from undiagnosed Lyme Disease?”

 Lyme Disease Testing

 It is important to remember that the traditional Western Blot and IFA tests can be falsely negative and are not meant to be used to diagnose Lyme disease.
 Rather, they are, per the CDC, meant only for epidemiological research and to confirm the disease when present.
 These tests can be falsely negative if done too soon or done on a patient who is too ill to mount an appropriate immune response.
 What this means is that there are many Lyme-afflicted patients who are failed by traditional medicine and end up suffering needlessly from untreated Lyme due to a questionable, indeterminate, or falsely negative test wrongly interpreted by an inexperienced physician.
 Physicians should remember that Lyme is a clinical diagnosis-meaning that if a patient has a history and examination that suggests Lyme, and even if their testing is equivocal, they may warrant a trial of treatment with appropriate antibiotics to see if they improve.
-Frequently an initially negative test will later prove to be positive when repeated after treatment.
+Sometimes an initially negative test will later prove to be positive when repeated after treatment.

 Lyme is the great masquerader.
 Many times Lyme can seem to be another disease and frequently patients are treated for those other conditions, and symptoms may improve, but they never get better since the root cause (Lyme) is not treated.
 Some of the ways Lyme can present are: hormonal imbalance, low testosterone, irregular menses, miscarriage, premature menopause, hypothyroidism, adrenal fatigue, unexplained dizziness and low blood pressure when standing up, chronic fatigue syndrome, fibromyalgia, memory loss, anxiety disorder/bipolar, insomnia, learning disability, tendonitis/arthritis.
 If you suffer from any of these illnesses, it is worth ruling out Lyme as a possible cause.